Standard Poodle Color Breeding Red and Brown Standard Poodles

 There were years when everyone believed red aided the brown gene and that blue aided the red gene.

-However this was totally illogical giving what I knew about colour genetics, so I followed my own path and here I am today.
+However this was totally illogical giving what we know about colour genetics, so I followed my own path and here I am today

 Basically and very "overly" simply stated,